Velobike

 Velobike (Велобайк) is a bicycle-sharing system run by the city of Moscow, Russia.

 History

 The system was opened in 2013.
 In 2015 the 1st generation of the system was fully replaced by the Smoove-based solution using B’TWIN bicycles.

-In 2016 the service had also introduced e-bikes to its service.
+In 2016, e-bikes were added to the service.
 In 2018 e-bikes were replaced by a fleet of pedelecs.

 In 2018 there were 430 parking stations in the system with 4,300 bicycles.
-This season the system had 424,736 users registered and 4.25 million journeys were performed.
+The system had 424,736 users registered and 4,25 million trips annually.

+In 2023, the new "2.0" e-bikes were introduced.
+Before 2023, Velobike operated as a docking station based system only, but with "2.0" e-bikes, it added dockless option too.
+The "2.0" became four times more popular than standard, station-based bikes, both e-bikes and standard bikes.
+As of 2023, more than 780 stations were available for users, around 10 thousand bikes were available, with 4 thousand of them being electric.

+In 2025, all Smoove station-based bikes were decommissioned; Velobike has completely switched to dockless model.
+Instead, Velobike;